 If you notice any changes in your vision, book an appointment with one of our eye specialists to get tested for cataracts.
 We will provide a full assessment of your eyes and vision.

 We also offer a second opinion service.
-If you have sought help already but believe a problem with your eye health has been missed, we can help.
+If you have sought help but believe a problem was missed, we can help.